 Download our Alvetex 3D Porous Subtrates Catalog (PDF)

-(Includes detailed graphics of each plate, insert, and accessory)
+(Includes detailed graphics of plates, inserts, and accessories)

 Meet the inventor of Alvetex: Video Interview with Prof Stefan Przyborski